onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Cast vote

-Now that each voter has a ballot, they can finally cast their vote via this transaction:
+Now that each voter has a ballot, they can finally cast their vote via this transaction which takes both the proposal id and the chosen option id as arguments:

 ```cadence:title=tx_05_SelectAndCastVotes.cdc
 import VotingTutorialAdministration from 0xf8d6e0586b0a20c7